axelarnetwork/axelar-cgp-solidity/README.md

 #### AxelarGatewayProxy.sol

-Our gateway contracts implements the proxy pattern to allow upgrades.
+Our gateway contracts implement the proxy pattern to allow upgrades.
 Calls are delegated to the implementation contract while using the proxy's storage.
-`setup` function is ovreridden to be an empty method on the proxy contract to prevent anyone besides the proxy contract from calling the implementation's `setup` on the proxy storage.
+`setup` function is overridden to be an empty method on the proxy contract to prevent anyone besides the proxy contract from calling the implementation's `setup` on the proxy storage.

 #### AxelarGateway.sol